hazelgrove/agda-popl17/README.md

 - [reachability.agda](reachability.agda) gives the proof of reachability.

-- [sensible.agda](sensible.agda) gives the proof of action sensibility.
+- [sensibility.agda](sensibility.agda) gives the proof of action sensibility.

 - [structural.agda](structural.agda) is incomplete, but has proofs of standard structural properties like weakening, exchange, and contraction